Christian Heim

 Christian Heim (born 1960) is an Australian psychiatrist, composer and public lecturer.

 Early life and education

 Heim was born in Sydney.
 He studied under Peter Sculthorpe and finished a PhD in music under Anne Boyd at the University of Sydney.
 Further conducting and composition studies took him to Vienna, Paris and New York.
 Many of his works – mainly for orchestra, percussion and vocal ensembles – are of a spiritual or meditative nature and include Prayer Dances, Journey, and Transformation.

 Heim gained his Bachelor of Medicine (honours) from the University of Newcastle in 2001 and was granted the right to practice psychiatry on 15 February 2008.
 He received a Churchill Fellowship to research the therapeutic effects of music in clinical settings.

 Career

+As researchers, Dr Christian Heim and Dr Caroline Heim published the results of the largest study into long-term couples every undertaken in their book "Resilient Relationships: techniques for surviving hyper-individualism, social isolation and a mental health crisis" Together they research, publish, and speak in the areas of relationship resilience and as contributors to relationship longevity.